 Bookmarks provide a convenient way of marking where you last stopped in your PDF documents.
-The PDF spec does not contain a standardized way to store bookmarks in PDF documents, so for this reason, PSPDFKit will store bookmarks as part of the XMP metadata in a way that is compatible with PSPDFKit on all platforms, as well as with Apple Preview.
+The PDF spec doesn’t contain a standardized way to store bookmarks in PDF documents, so for this reason, PSPDFKit will store bookmarks as part of the XMP metadata in a way that’s compatible with PSPDFKit on all platforms, as well as with Apple Preview.

 Work with Bookmarks